New year, new California laws: Here are a few that go into effect Jan. 1

 Gov. Gavin Newsom signed nearly 1,000 bills into law during the 2022 legislative session.

-Among the laws that take effect Jan.
-1, 2023, are harsher penalties for street racing, shrinking the minimum wage gap and resources for missing or endangered indigenous people.
+Among the laws that took effect on New Year's Day were harsher penalties for street racing, shrinking the minimum wage gap and adding resources for missing or endangered indigenous people.

 Minimum wage gap